Sublingual Immunotherapy (Allergy Drop) Research

 In the last 10 years, we have collaborated with leading institutions such as the University of Wisconsin-Madison, Duke University, and Dartmouth Hitchcock Medical Center to investigate sublingual immunotherapy for dust mite allergy, peanut allergy, and the economic benefit of sublingual immunotherapy.
 We have also shared our clinic research results at American College of Allergy, Asthma, and Immunology annual meetings regarding treating patients affected by poison ivy with sublingual immunotherapy and the impact our treatment approach had on allergic conditions associated with asthma in pediatric patients.

 Our most recent publication, “Quality of life improvements with sublingual immunotherapy: a prospective study of efficacy,” has been published in the international peer-reviewed journal, Journal of Allergy.
-A pdf is currently available on their website.

 Recent research findings